-On the western tip of Rovinj, below the lighthouse (which is below St. Euphemia Church), is an old, military pillbox.
-Sitting atop the elevated concrete structure provides broad, unobstructed views of the Adriatic Sea and the setting sun, yet is close enough to the shore that we can still hear the sounds of the water on the rocks.
+On the western tip of Rovinj, under the lighthouse (which is below St. Euphemia Church), there is an old, military pillbox.
+The elevated concrete structure provides broad, unobstructed views of the Adriatic Sea and the setting sun, yet is close enough to the shore that we can still hear the sounds of the water on the rocks.
 As a bonus, the vantage point is fantastic for seeking out pods of dolphins in the distance.

-The edge of the harbor that faces west provides a stunning view of the old town and bell tower.
+The edge of the harbor that faces west provides a stunning view of the old town and St. Euphemia bell tower.
 There are many cafes along the walkway, but plenty of open space to watch the sunset, too.
-While the view isn’t unobstructed, the bobbing boats in the foreground add a special touch.
+While the view isn’t unobstructed, the bobbing boats in the foreground add a special touch to the scene.

-Hanging around gas pumps for sunset hardly sounds romantic, but the spot at the western end of the north car park is great for watching the sun set from a different angle.
+Hanging around gas pumps for sunset hardly sounds romantic.
+However, the spot at the western end of the north car park is great for watching the sunset from a different angle.

-A short walk inland (past the north parking lots, slightly uphill, take the first street on the left and cut down to the rocks) is a fantastic place to watch the sunset.
-It is more secluded, yet still has amazing views of the old town and nearby islands.
+Rather than watching the sunset from the Rovinj peninsula, take in the view from the mainland.
+From the Old Town, it’s just a short walk inland (past the north parking lots, go slightly uphill, take the first street on the left and cut down to the rocks).
+The secluded spot has amazing views of the old town and nearby islands.
 However, the view of the sunset could be altered by the number/position of large ships in the harbor.

-There are several cafes along the shore between the pier and the beaches, offering drinks with a view, sometimes music – and always a higher price tag.
+There are several cafes along the shore between the pier and the beaches, offering drinks with a view, and sometimes live music.

-Riviera wasn’t exactly ideal for sunset watching, as you have to twist in your seat to see and risk having other patrons block the view.
-But, even located right next to the pier, it does have fairly inexpensive drinks and usually a lively crowd.
+Riviera might not be the most ideal spot for sunsets in Rovinj, because you have to twist in your seat to see and risk having other patrons block the view.
+However, the cafe is centrally located next to the pier and offers fairly inexpensive drinks…and usually has a fun and lively crowd, too.

 Located along Svetoga Kriza/Santa Croce, Monte Carlo has a seaside terrace with tables, but higher prices.
 However, the view over the water from the waterfront tables is amazing!